bdoremus/gvca_survey_analytics/README.md

-Simple script to parse Surevy Monkey results into a local database and perform analytics.
+Simple script to parse Survey Monkey results into a local database and perform analytics.

 ## HOW TO
 1. Export the results from Survey Monkey.
 The following export choices make it the easiest: